 5.10 Test 10: Minimum Rated Ambient Temperature Test

-5.10.1 Power: Intermittent.
+5.10.1 Power: Intermittent

 Step 1: Continuing from Test 7 as per 5.7.1, stabilize the test chamber at + 10 °C or at a lower temperature specified by the manufacturer rounded up or down to the nearest 5 °C 5.
 At the same time, for combined appliances, stabilize the minimum specified water- pack freezing capacity load at the current ambient temperature.